 I would agree that many vaginal exams are not necessary.
 In fact, most of them at prenatal appointments (unless you think you’re in preterm labor) are pretty useless.
 That’s not what prenatal checks are for, for the most part.

 However, many women like to know what their cervix is and to know if it’s opening at all, or if they are having contractions.

 However, once you think you are in labor it is important that we assess how soon we think the baby will come.
 As an experienced provider I can tell a lot from a vaginal exam.
 It’s not just the numbers that we tell you.
-The feeling of the cervix, where the head is and how it is applied to the cerivx… it’s one of the most important things we can do when you’re in labor.
+The feeling of the cervix, if you’re dilated, where the head in the pelvis is and how it is applied to the cerivx… it’s one of the most important things we can do when you’re in labor.